-You ever been with someone you can never “be with?”
+Have you ever been with someone you can never “be with?”
 A friendship that you know has much more to offer but also too much to lose?

 Maybe they’ll explain that they don’t see me that way and this would complicate things.
-Heck, maybe they’ll point out how we’re from different backgrounds, countries, jobs, and religions – and I’ll have to clarify that it’s these differences I love the most.
+Heck, maybe they’ll point out how we’re from different backgrounds, countries, jobs, and religions – and I’ll clarify that it’s these differences I love the most.
 It’s starting to feel like a Toastmaster’s debate.

 Scenarios.
 Scenarios.
 Scenarios.
-As I’m slinging through the multiverse created by my anxiety-ridden, 23-year-old brain, I have to say that there’s something different about this person that’s keeping me awake.
+As I’m slinging through the multiverse created by my anxiety-ridden, 23-year-old brain, I have to say there’s something different about this person that’s keeping me awake.
 There has to be.

 Because I thought I left behind this topic in my emo teen phase.
 With poems that I took the effort to rhyme lmaoooo.
-But its almost after an entire decade that I’m finding myself chirping down this path again.
+But it’s almost after an entire decade that I’m finding myself chirping down this path again.
 Spring in my step and all.
 So the writer in me is definitely curious.

-See first of all, there wasn’t a love-at-first-sight moment.
+See, first of all, there wasn’t a love-at-first-sight moment.
 It wasn’t full of butterflies and crazy adventures.
 In fact, I can’t pinpoint a specific day when I understood that I wanted more.
 There weren’t any explosive fireworks.
 The hunch grew more like five sips of chai.
 Normal, comforting, simple.
 Like how you move into a new house and then it eventually becomes your home for no good reason.
 And you get into a cozy routine.

 It’s not like we haven’t had fun together.
-We’ve hung out, flown to new cities.
+We’ve hung out, and flown to new cities.
 We’ve eaten with forks at fancy brunches and also ravaged through banana leaf buffets like Savannah lions.

 We’ve also had the craziest of talks.
-From junk gossips to deep philosophical musings at 3AM.
+From junk gossip to deep philosophical musings at 3AM.
 They once looked down at the dimly lit highway and told me how every passing car must have people with complex lives and stories that we’ll never hear.
 Trippy?
 Well, you should see our chats, you’d think we’re in the stratosphere.

 But floating in between all that noise are many blank pages that weigh just as much.
 Silences I never felt obligated to fill.
 Sometimes, we just lie around and chill.

-Which tells me that this new kind of love I’m discovering … this love isn’t all shining and glamorous.
+Which tells me that this new kind of love I’m discovering … this love isn’t all shiny and glamorous.
 After all that excitement fades away, there’s a cozy blanket of silence that takes over.
 You don’t have to go on extravagant holidays to relax.
 You don’t have to buy each other costly gifts to feel special.
 You don’t have to upload Stories of everything you do together.
 There’s nothing to prove to the world, nothing to show off.

 Love is breathing.
-It’s in the simple gestures.
+It’s in simple gestures.
 They’re both noticed and reciprocated.
 The person’s company is more than enough.
 And you no longer have to do only wild things to feel like you had a good time.

 If you can feel happy cutting a cupcake in the dark and call it a party, when its not even your birthday, that’s when you realize they’re the one.